 Evolution of the Web Content Accessibility Guidelines (WCAG)

 WCAG 1.0 was the first release of any formal guidelines on web accessibility in May of 1999.
-Ironically, perhaps, this was less than a year after Google was founded in September 1998!
+Ironically, this was less than a year after Google was founded in September 1998!

 In 2008, the WCAG guidelines were updated to version 2.0, quickly becoming the more formally recognized standard.
 This is mainly because WCAG 2.0 introduced a more comprehensive and user-friendly set of guidelines that can be easily implemented in web and digital content.